SwissDataScienceCenter/renku/docs/docs/10-users/20-getting-started/50-launch-session.md

 4. Choose the compute resources for your session based on your project’s needs in the drop-down menu, and select the amount of disk space.

 :::info
 You can have multiple Session Launchers in your project that run different kinds of sessions.
-[Check out out How to guides to add a session launcher to your project](https://docs.renkulab.io/en/latest/docs/users/sessions/guides/add-session-launcher-to-project)
+Check out [How to guides to add a session launcher to your project](../60-sessions/guides/10-add-session-launcher-to-project.md)
 :::

 :::info